 Bamboo Island is located at a distance of mere 5 km from the Koh Phi Phi Don.
 It is indeed a tropical paradise for tourists.
 The island has a huge stretch of white sand along with verdant greenery in the form of Bamboo trees.

 The island is also an ideal destination for adventurers.
-You can indulge in a snorkelling experience here to explore the pristine coral reefs.
+You can indulge in snorkelling to explore the pristine coral reefs.
 There is also a small bar on the island that serves snacks and drinks.
-You can also plan an overnight stay here as there are tent facilities as well on the island.
+Plus, can plan an overnight stay here as there are tent facilities as well on the island.

 Koh Phi Phi Leh